thermalogic/SEES/README.md

 * Version control with [Git/Github](https://git-scm.com/)

 We emphasize breadth rather than depth on the these topics.
 The goal is to provide you with a brief introduction to more essential topics of computer knowledge and keep pace with the latest developments in computer technology in the short course.

+If you have concerns about the course, please email(cmh@seu.edu.cn) to me or open [the github issue](https://github.com/PySEE/home/issues).
+I value all suggestions.

 **[行是知之始，知是行之成 - 陶行知](http://yuedu.163.com/source/2963f558d8cc47dda31faa19c4e776e9_4)**